eweinhaus/KFactor/planning/directions.md

 ## The Challenge

-Varsity Tutors has rich products (1:1 scheduled tutoring, instant on-demand tutoring, AI tutoring, live classes, diagnostics, practice, flashcards, etc.).
+This learning platform has rich products (1:1 scheduled tutoring, instant on-demand tutoring, AI tutoring, live classes, diagnostics, practice, flashcards, etc.).
 Design and implement a production-ready growth system that makes learning feel **fun, social, and "alive,"** and that **10×'s viral growth** by turning every touchpoint into a shareable, referable moment—across students, parents, and tutors.

 ---